RiskIdent/traefik-tls-headers-plugin/readme.md

 Traefik static configuration must define the module name (as is usual for Go packages).

+#### Static configuration

-The following declaration (given here in YAML) defines a plugin:
+The following static config defines a plugin:

 <details open><summary>File (YAML)</summary>